9tigerio/db2rest/README.md

 by DB2Rest to query and modify data.
 The user experience layer can be developed using popular front-end frameworks or low code/node code platforms.
 This layer can make use of the business logic layer or directly access secure data layer provided by DB2Rest.

 ## Benefits

-    - Without knowing SQL, you can write a simple URL query with parameters
+    - No code, no SQL knowledge required, instead use simple REST Query Language (RQL) to retrieve data.
-    - Accelerate applicaton development
+    - Accelerate applicaton development by 30x.
-    - Unlock databases
+    - Unlock databases - secure REST API access for legacy data.
-    - Blazing fast - No ORM, Single SQL Statement, 1 Database round-trip
+    - Blazing fast - No ORM, Single SQL Statement, 1 Database round-trip, no code generation.

-TODO - Add more details
+    - Support for advanced custom queries, bulk data insert, remote stored procedure calls.
+    - Best practices for transaction management, connection pooling, encryption, security - RBAC / data entitlement.
+    - Deploy and run anywhere - on premise, VM, Kubernetes, any cloud.
+    - Zero downtime - adjusts to your evolving database schema.
+    - Compatible with Devops processes.

 # Installation